Bitter Lessons - 20/24

 Greg fetched two clean glasses by the sink and filled them up.

-Scotty drank greedily while Dennis just clutched the glass with both hands.
-Maybe to keep them from trembling.
+Scotty drank greedily while Dennis just clutched the glass with both hands to keep them still.

-"Nothing," he spat, while a wave of bitterness rushed through him like burning fire.
-This mess is my own fault, only mine.
+"Nothing much," he spat, fighting off the wave of bitterness rushing through him like burning fire.
+This mess is my own fault.
 I should have talked to Gil about our unsatisfying situation long ago.
-"Thereīs a first time for everything."
+"There's a first time for everything, isn't it?"

-Sara didnīt buy.
+Sara didn't buy his flimsy excuse.
 "Come on.
-Something is bothering you."
+Something's bothering you."

-"Youīre right," she gave in.
-"Iīm sorry."
-She made herself comfortable in the second armchair and Greg was quite surprised by her willingness to talk this through.
-Thatīs a first indeed.
-All this because Iīm gay?
-Bemused, he noticed that Scotty had closed his eyes and leaned against his brother.
-Dennis took the glass out of Scottyīs hands to put it on the table.
-Spiritlessly, he sipped on his coke and watched Greg back.
+Scotty had closed his eyes and leaned against his brother.
+Dennis removed the glass from Scotty's hands to put it on the table.
+Spiritlessly, he sipped on his coke then and returned Greg's look.
 His hazel eyes were glazed with sadness.
-"My dad is gonna kill me."
+"Dad is gonna kill me."

 "It was," Dennis stated matter-of-factly.
-"Iīm the oldest.
+"I'm the oldest.
 I was in charge."

-"Thatīs nonsense.
-Your brother wasnīt a little kid anymore.
-You couldnīt have observed him every second."
+"That's nonsense.
+Your brother wasn't a little kid anymore.
+You couldn't have watched over him every second."

 "But I lied to my parents.
-If they had known Seanīs parents arenīt home they wouldnīt have allowed us to come here in the first place."
+If they had known Sean's parents aren't home, they wouldn't have allowed us to come here in the first place."